Section 4: What's Next?

 Before you continue on to Module 2, take a moment to complete the form below.
 Scroll down to view and type directly in the form embedded on this page.
 After completing the email and name form fields, click "Next" to continue to the reflection section.
 Here you will begin to draft "A Letter to my Future Mentee" — a summative project that you will build on after each module.
 As you reflect, consider the context and nature of your mentoring role, as well as the role of the mentee(s) with whom you may be working.
 See the video below for an example of reflective letter writing.

 After completing the form below, remember to click "Submit" to save your answers.
 You will receive a copy of your responses via email.
-Please save your responses, as you will build on these reflections at the end of each online module and in any future Advanced Mentor Training (synchronous) sessions you attend.
+Please add your responses to your Module 1 Companion Guide, as you will build on these reflections at the end of each online module and in any future Advanced Mentor Training (synchronous) sessions you attend.

 Permission to use content above pending